italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

       - The Trust Anchor publishes rules and policies to be applied to the subordinates' Metadata, specifying what values and values subsets are allowed for a given Metadata claim.
     * - **Authority hint**
-      - An array of URLs regarding the identifiers of the higher-level Entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
+      - An array of URLs regarding the identifiers of the superior Entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
     * - **Metadata Discovery**
-      - Collection of Entity Configuration / Statements.
-It goes from a Leaf Entity up to the Trust Anchor
+      - Collection of Entity Configuration / Statements, from a Leaf Entity up to the Trust Anchor
     * - **Trust Chain**
       - Validation Procedure of the sequence of Entity Configuration / Statements that have been collected through the Metadata Discovery, whose positive result is a final Metadata regarding